'No other place to go' | Dandenong Star Journal

 “You get so much depression that you don’t want to continue your life.”

-After that low, Shubar said he never gave up hope.
+After that low, Ahmed said he never gave up hope.
 He continuously applied to Australian universities “seeking help from wherever possible”.

 Hope arrived in the form of a University of Melbourne scholarship, which covered his entire tuition fees.